ostis-ai/py-sc-kpm/README.md

 ### Getting set power

+For getting count of elements in set or oriented set use:

 ```python
 def get_set_power(set_node: ScAddr) -> int: ...
 ```

-Get count os elements in set or oriented set

 ```python
 from sc_kpm import sc_types